jbalmert/tdd-feedback/README.md

 ### Unit test of PlayerTracker (second try)
 I wiped out the implementation and tests for the PlayerTracker and will try again.

+I quickly reimplemented the PlayerTracker.
+This time I introduced the PlayerToggle and PlayerBroadcaster abstractions to handle the responsibilities the PlayerTracker handled all by itself in the previous implementation.
+The resulting code is kept at a single level of abstraction.
+This is complete overkill for Tic Tac Toe where the requirements aren't going to change.
+But in an enterprise app, where requirements are going to change in unexpected ways, this level of decomposition is absolutely worth the effort.